 2012 : Migration to VOKAL and koha for a completely integrated townwide system.

 2014: Addition of OneCard….along with renewed emphasis by VT Dept. of Libraries for ILLs, courier system, and the sharing statewide of resources.
 OneCard is an agreement among 13 Upper Valley libraries that patrons from each other’s towns may borrow directly from member libraries.

 2017: Vermont Cultural Facilities Grant to Wilder Club and Library for the installation of an energy-efficient air conditioning system in its auditorium.

-2015-2018: Building stewardship: New flooring at Quechee required two campaigns, and is to be followed by window and clapboard replacement.
+2015-2019: Building stewardship: New flooring at Quechee required two campaigns, and was followed by window and clapboard replacement.

 Trustees of both boards take extreme care to keep buildings well maintained.
 In Wilder that included a furnace replacement and new granite steps.
 Volunteers provide many hours and skills to save on contracted labor costs.